APPLYING FOR SESSHIN

 Sunday morning there is always a final, festive breakfast at 9:00 am in Rochester, so do stay for that if you can.
 On the Saturday night after sesshin, participants may stay at Chapin Mill or at Arnold Park (if there’s room).
 Please let us know in advance if you’ll need a bed.

-The address of Chapin Mill is 8603 Seven Springs Road, Batavia, NY.
+The address of the Chapin Mill Retreat Center is 8570 Retreat Center Drive, Batavia, NY.

 From the Rochester area: Proceed west from Rochester for 20 miles on I-490 to Exit #2 (Route 33 – Bergen and Batavia).
 Exit #2 is the second exit for Route 33; the first is just a few miles outside of Rochester.
 After exiting, turn right onto Route 33, and head west toward Batavia.
 Continue 11 miles (at 10 miles, you’ll cross over the New York State Thruway) to a traffic light with an ArrowMart store and gas station at the far right corner.
 This is Seven Springs Road.
 Take a left, go over the railroad tracks, then drive another half mile until you see the sign for Chapin Mill on the left.